Sonika-Prakash/Sonika-Prakash/README.md

 - 🥅 2021 Goals: Build as many web applications as I can!
 - ⚡ Fun fact: I love to sketch, vibe to music and binge watch web series
 - 🦠 I have recently deployed a Covid-19 live tracker application.
 [Check it out!][covid]
+- 🏪 I have also deployed a web application for Inventory Management.
+[Check it out!][invmgt]

 ---